isomerpages/isomerpages-govtech/media/media-releases/_posts/2019-05-28-more-citizens-and-businesses-satisfied-with-government-digital-services.md

 ---
-layout: post
-title:  "More Citizens and Businesses Satisfied with Government Digital Services"
+title: 'More Citizens and Businesses Satisfied with Government Digital Services'
 permalink: /media/media-releases/more-citizens-and-businesses-satisfied-with-government-digital-services
-date: 2019-05-28
+date: 2019-05-28T00:00:00.000Z

 ---

 **More Citizens and Businesses Satisfied with Government Digital Services**<br>
 *Over 80 per cent of contracts in FY2019 available for SMEs to partner Government in building a Smart Nation*